amplience/amplience-sfcc-composable-commerce/docs/amplience/ampliencewrapper-component.md

 In terms of building components, you do not have to do anything different when making them ‘content enabled’ from Amplience.
 Components typically driven from ‘props’ and the key difference is that these props will be provided by Amplience content instead of hard coded into the applications.

 In this application, we have provided an approach to make your live easier.
-Lets introduce the Amplience Wrapper Component
+Lets introduce the Amplience Wrapper Component in `app/components/amplience/wrapper/index.jsx`.

-`app/components/amplience/wrapper/index.jsx`

 This component makes it really easy for you to add content aware components to anywhere on your application.
 You simply put it onto a page and provide it with either: